Postdoctoral Fellowship Neuroscience, University of Wisconsin, Madison, WI

 M.A.
 Pathobiology & Molecular Medicine, Columbia University, New York, NY

 B.Sc.
-Biochemistry & Molecular biology, University of Minnesota, Minneapolis, MN
+Biochemistry and Microbiology, University of Minnesota, Minneapolis, MN

 Awards and Funding